 The Board of Directors shall require the parties to execute agreements to contract confidentiality and non- disclosure obligations on the part of such parties and such parties shall keep information so received confidential, and shall not otherwise trade in securities of the company when in possession of unpublished price sensitive information

-The Policy shall be reviewed periodically in accordance with review of internal controls and checks as well as changes or any regulatory requirements from time to time.
+The Policy shall be reviewed periodically.
 In the events of inconsistency of this Policy with any legal provisions, the provisions of the law shall prevail.

 The Board of Directors of the Company, subject to applicable laws, rules & Regulations, may amend/ substitute any provision(s) with a new provision(s) or replace this entire Policy with a new Policy.

 In any circumstance where the terms of this Policy differ from any law, rule, regulation etc. for the time being in force, the law, rule, regulation etc. shall take precedence over this Policy.

 This Policy and any subsequent amendment(s) thereto, shall be promptly intimated to the Stock Exchanges, if required under SEBI (Listing Obligations and Disclosure Requirements) Regulations, 2015 and/or SEBI (Prohibition of Insider Trading) Regulations, 2015 and any amendment, re- amendment or re- enactment thereto.